ChinYikMing/net_prog_hw2/README.md

 1. login and logout
 2. list all login gamers
 3. list all running games
+4. list all invitations
-4. watch a specific running game
+5. watch a specific running game
-5. invite and reject a specific gamer
+6. invite and reject a specific gamer